-Tonight, the Town Council will consider on first read the proposed Ordinance 1857 "An Ordinance Amending Schedule "A," a Non-Codified Portion of the Municipal Code, Amending Fees for Water Utilities" and Ordinance 1858 being "An Ordinance Amending Schedule 'A,' a Non-Codified Portion of the Municipal Code, Amending Fees for Sewer and Stormwater Utilities."
+Tonight, the Town Council will consider on second reading the proposed Ordinance 1857 as amended "An Ordinance Amending Schedule "A," a Non-Codified Portion of the Municipal Code, Amending Fees for Water Utilities".

-If the Council chooses to vote in the affirmative, a public hearing will be noticed and held on March 21st prior to the second vote, potentially that evening.
-If at that meeting Council chooses to adopt Ordinance 1857 and Ordinance 1858, further publication will be posted, no less that 30 days prior to enacting the new rates.
-This means the new rates would become effective no sooner than June 15th.
+If the Council chooses to vote in the affirmative, further publication of the rates will be posted, no less that 30 days prior to enacting the new rates.
+This means the new rates would become effective for bills due on July 20, 2022, which reflects monthly usage beginning on or about May 15, 2022.